HubSpot

 - Identity — links anonymous browser sessions to a CRM contact, so a journey that started weeks before signup still gets credited.

-- Conversions — tells Simmer when a contact submits your conversion form (a lead) and when a deal moves to closed-won (revenue).
+- Conversions — tells Simmer when a contact submits your conversion form (a lead), when a deal moves into a configured sales-qualified stage (a sales qualified lead), and when a deal moves to closed-won (revenue).

 The connection is read-only: Simmer never writes contacts, deals, or properties back into HubSpot.